How To Resolve Issues With Your ClubApril 15, 2018

 If you remain dissatisfied with the outcome of an internal club process there is an option to raise a formal complaint with Swim England over a dispute at your club or breach of Code of Conduct.

-This decision should be taken after full discussion with an ASA friend.
-The formal complaint form can be requested by emailing email@example.com.
+This decision should be taken after full discussion with a Swim England friend.
+The formal complaint form can be requested by emailing firstname.lastname@example.org.

 There is a charge of £50 for registering a formal complaint with us.